Arakelov-Parshin rigidity of towers of curve fibrations

-\begin{lem} If $f : X \to B$ is a smooth map onto a smooth curve, then for the normal Stein-factorization
+\begin{lem} If $f : X \to U$ is a smooth map onto a smooth curve, then for the Stein-factorization

-the following holds: $B'$ is a smooth curve, $g$ is smooth and $h$ is \'etale. \end{lem}
+the following holds: $U'$ is a smooth curve, $g$ is smooth and $h$ is \'etale. \end{lem}

-\begin{proof} One obtains smoothness of $B'$ by the equivalence of normality and smoothness in dimension one.
+\begin{proof} Since $X$ is normal, so is $U'$.
+Then, one obtains smoothness of $U'$ by the equivalence of normality and smoothness in dimension one.
 For the rest of the statements, take any point $P \in X$.
 Then there is a diagram of tangent maps

 Since the two tangent spaces on the right are one dimensional and the composition map is surjective, the only way to make the diagram commutative, if $T_{h,g(P)}$ is isomorphism and $T_{g,P}$ is surjective.
 This proves everything stated in the proposition. \end{proof}